BradleyChatha/jcli/README.md

 ResultOf!<OutputType> <anyNameItDoesntMatter>(string arg);
 ```

-The return type is a `Result`, whose `<OutputType>` is the type of the value that the binder sets the argument to, which is a `File` in our case.
+The return type is a `ResultOf`, whose `<OutputType>` is the type of the value that the binder sets the argument to, which is a `File` in our case.

 The `arg` parameter is the raw string provided by the user, for whichever argument we're binding from.

-Finally, we check if the file exists, and if it does we return a `ResultOf!File.ok` with a `File` opened in read-only mode.
+Finally, we check if the file exists, and if it does we return a `ok!File` with a `File` opened in read-only mode.
 If it doesn't exist then we
-return a `ResultOf!File.fail` alongside a user-friendly error message.
+return a `fail!File` alongside a user-friendly error message.

 Arg binders need to be marked with the `@Binder` UDA so that the `CommandLineInterface` class can discover them.
 Talking about `CommandLineInterface`, it'll automatically discover any arg binder from the modules you tell it about, just like it does with commands.